Preparing for Delivery

 Children.
 Unless they are in your arms or able to stay out of the way arrange to have them elsewhere during the delivery.

 Supervision.
-Have 3+ people present to receive your shipment, two at the truck and the rest inside.
+Have 3+ people present to receive your shipment, one at the truck and the rest inside.
 At the truck, one marks the bingo sheet for items received, and the other directs the porters.
+Do your best, even if some stickers have fallen off.
 Inside others remind them where things go.

 Expect 2-5 movers Feel free to offer water, snacks, or a meal for a big shipment.
 This is NOT a requirement.
 Do not help, except to say where items go and which to unwrap or assemble.

 Elevators Elevator, especially old ones, sometimes break or are unable to fit or carry large, heavy goods.
 Kef does not take responsibility.
 Give size, weight limits, and condition before delivery.
 Some elevators are not of a size or strength to carry large items.

 Difficult deliveries If there may be difficult conditions, describe and send pictures/video immediately.
 Examples: more than 25 meters truck door to door of apt/home , more than 28 steps up/down/inside/outside, small or old elevator, narrow or sharp/windy street, overhanging trees, delivery above the 2nd floor, extra large, heavy, dense, or unusual items (like safes), or many boxes over 20 lbs. each (i.e. books).
 If you do not notify us, damages to goods or surroundings are at your risk, and there may be surcharges (for surprising us!)

 Cranes A 28-42 meter arm crane or a 3 story ladder crane helps with difficult access, high floors, tiny/old elevators, extra-heavy, dense, or delicate items, and reduces risk to goods and walls.
 There is a flat and an hourly fee.
 Depending on type, location, and duration there may be a savings over hand-carrying, if that is even an option.